spenceralbrecht/views-to-downloads/README.md

 - Integrated with external content creation API to create videos
 - Manage connected apps with add/delete functionality
 - Generate viral hooks for your videos
+- User-friendly popups that guide users when prerequisites are missing (e.g., no apps or hooks)

 ## Pages